mihirm21/mth_iitk/README.md

-# mth_iitk
-IIT Kanpur - MTH courses PYQs
+# IIT Kanpur - MTH courses PYQs

+Dumping the resources for MTH departmental courses.

+Pull requests for more dumping :) are welcome.